-But, Reatard fans, before taking the plunge, know that Bad Times fall somewhere closer in sound and spirit to his early recordings with The Reatards than his better known solo albums from the back-half of the 2000s.
-First of all, the fidelity stinks.
+But, Reatard fans, before taking the plunge, know that Bad Times fall closer in sound and spirit to his early recordings with The Reatards than his better-known solo albums from the back-half of the 2000s.
+First off, the fidelity stinks.
 These songs were recorded on cassette and it shows.
 Then there’s the vocals which are more often than not full-throated screaming.
 Lastly there’s the extremely misanthropic lyrics which trace their lineage back to the more amateur end of the late-’70s and early-’80s underground punk and hardcore singles spectrum, complete with teenage tales of alienation, frustration and ugly sexual deviance.
-Somehow, despite (or maybe because of) its warts, Streets of Iron is a pretty addictive listen.
-The energy is there, and while the songs are crude, beneath all the layers of spit and puke lurk some serious pop smarts which elevate material like “Trapped In The City” and “Listen To The Band” beyond their crud-punk origins.
-I even like the band’s loose Gary Glitter piss-take,”Glitter Boys”, and the early-GG Allin-isms of “You’re So Lewd”.
-Streets of Iron may only contain the smallest hints of the side of Jay Reatard that everyone grew to love a decade later, but how many other cassettes recorded in a single day still sound this good 20 years on?
+Somehow, despite (or maybe because of) its warts, Streets of Iron is an addictive listen.
+The energy is there, and while the songs are crude, beneath all the layers of spit and puke lurk some serious pop smarts which make material like “Trapped In The City” and “Listen To The Band” more than crud-punk.
+I even like the band’s loose Gary Glitter piss-take,”Glitter Boys,” and the early-GG Allin-isms of “You’re So Lewd”.
+Streets of Iron may only contain the smallest hints of Jay Reatard’s accessible side that everyone grew to love a decade later, but how many other cassettes recorded in a single day still sound this good 20 years on?